SorenTech/rite1/README.md

-# Rite 1: Timeless Configuration via Confd
+# Rite 1: Getting everything started with Systemd Unit Files

-This is our Dockerized deployment of Confd for service discovery on the Harbor Network.
-It keeps our list of running services up-to-date automatically, allowing our reverse proxy servers to find the docker containers they need when they are processing requests.

-It's essentially a standard Confd installation using the phusion/baseimage as it's starting point.
+This is a collection of the Systemd Unit Files we use to run services on our CoreOS Harbor network.

 Enjoy!